Adolescent Violence Prevention Page

 the right thing and gently and firmly corrected when they are wrong.
 They need guidance.

-should not include any physical punishment, which allows a child to waste time on resentment and anger and keeps
+that this guidance should not include any physical punishment, which allows a child to waste time on resentment and

-them from hearing the major lessons you want to teach.
-There is no place for corporal punishment,
+anger and keeps them from hearing the major lessons you want to teach.
+There is no place for corporal

 Parents